Stamford State’s Attorney asking judge to revoke Fotis Dulos’ bond for violating the terms of his release

 Dulos has been under house arrest since he posted bond last week after he was charged with Jennifer’s murder.

+The question now — did getting out of his vehicle to remove items from the memorial, violate those conditions?

+The rock where the candles and flowers were located is not on property that Dulos owns.
+His house is beyond it.
+The rock is in an area, a common ground, in the front of the neighborhood.

-Norm Pattis, Dulos’ attorney, said of the filing, “He got out of his car on the way home?
+Defense attorney Norm Pattis had a swift reaction to the accusations: “He got out of his car on the way home?
 Seriously?
 We need to get this trial on as quickly as possible to put an end to this nonsense.”

-He says he doesn’t think Dulos’s bond will be revoked, “but we will see tomorrow.”
+“It’s just very disrespectful, and if all of it is true, about what happened, let everyone grieve in peace rather than disrupting it.”– Georgia Hughes

+Dulos will be in court in Stamford first thing Thursday morning.
+His attorney says they’re waving their right to a probable cause hearing and want to move straight to a speedy trial.